-With the proliferation of commodity RGBD sensors and the boosting of 3D deep learning techniques, 3D scene understanding based on RGBD data has been emerging as a core problem of 3D vision and gained much attention from both graphics and vision community lately~\cite{song2015sun,gupta2015indoor,naseer2019indoor}.
+With the wide availability of commodity RGBD sensors and the boosting of 3D deep learning techniques, 3D scene understanding on RGBD data has been emerging as a core problem of 3D vision and gained much attention from both graphics and vision community lately~\cite{song2015sun,gupta2015indoor,naseer2019indoor}.
 The majority of existing works pursues offline, passive analysis, in which scene understanding, encompassing object detection and/or segmentation, is conducted over already acquired RGBD sequences or their 3D reconstruction.
-In such approach, data acquisition is analysis-agnostic.
-Therefore, the offline analysis often suffers from incomplete and uninformative data acquisition which greatly limits the performance of scene understanding.
+Unfortunately, this often greatly limits scene understanding performance, since data acquisition is decoupled from the respective scene understanding algorithms; i.e., in some regions, additional observations might be taken in order to make reliable semantic predictions.

-Online scene understanding is a different paradigm in which acquisition and analysis are intertwined~\cite{Xu15,liu2018,ye2018active}: While scene analysis is conducted online based on the progressively acquired scene data, scene scanning, on the other hand, is driven by the requirement of efficient scene understanding.
-Such a coupled solution fits well for robot-operated autonomous scene understanding: The robot actively selects scanning views and traversing paths to cover the regions which may best facilitate scene parsing, with a minimum traversing and scanning effort.
-Therefore, scanning is both driven by and targeting at understanding.
+Online scene understanding is a different paradigm in which acquisition and analysis are intertwined~\cite{Xu15,liu2018,ye2018active}: while scene analysis is conducted online based on the progressively acquired scene data, scene scanning, on the other hand, is driven by the requirement of efficient scene understanding.
+Such a coupled solution fits well for robot-operated autonomous scene understanding.
+Here, the robot actively selects scanning views and traversing paths to cover the regions which may best facilitate scene parsing, with a minimum traversing and scanning effort.

-Online scene understanding can be performed either directly over online acquired RGBD sequence or based on online RGBD reconstruction.
+Online scene understanding can be performed either directly over online acquired RGBD sequences or based on online RGBD reconstruction.
 Most recent works usually adopt the former due to the deep-learning-friendly representation of RGBD images~\cite{gupta2015indoor}.
 However, 3D object segmentation should best be performed over the 3D reconstruction of scene geometry which facilitates 3D spatial and structural reasoning~\cite{Zhang2014,Xu15}.
 Modern real-time RGBD reconstruction usually adopts the volumetric depth fusion approach~\cite{Newcombe2011,Izadi2011,Niessner2013,Whelan2015,Dai2017}, where the depth images acquired in real time are registered and fused into a volumetirc representation of scene geomtery, i.e., Truncated Signed Distance Field (TSDF)~\cite{Curless96}.
-Volumetric representation is well suited for 3D feature learning based on deep neural networks~\cite{Wu15}.
+Volumetric representation is well-suited for 3D feature learning based on deep neural networks~\cite{Wu15}.

 Inspired by the recent work of semantic scene segmentation with volumetric representation~\cite{hou20183d}, we propose a method of active scene understanding based on online RGBD reconstruction with volumetric segmentation.
 Based on the online reconstructed TSDF volume, our method leverages a deep neural network to perform real-time voxel-based semantic labeling.
 The network contains a 2D feature extraction module used for extracting 2D features from multi-view RGB images as well as an incremental 3D feature aggregation module specifically designed for real-time inference.
 The 3D feature fusion and spatial reasoning based on the online updated volume lead to reliable online semantic segmentation.